laboon/ebook/text/50_writing_testable_code.md

 }
 ```

 While this is still suboptimal, it is at least possible to override all of the dependencies with doubles.
 There's less concern in the method on items that are unrelated to the method itself (e.g., connecting network connections to the database worker, which probably belongs in the `DatabaseConnectionPool` or the `DatabaseWorker` class itself, certainly not in the `getNumGiraffesInZoo` method.
-We could go a bit further and move all of the database workings to their own class, wrapping them all up so that only the important parts are visible to this method.
+We could go a bit further and move all of the database workings to their own class, wrapping them all up so that only the important parts are visible to this method:

 ```java
 public int getNumGiraffesInZoo(AnimalDatabaseWorker adbw) {